Jake Burger Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs surrendered (86 total, 1.1 per game).
+- Angels pitchers combine to rank 13th in baseball in home runs given up (86 total, 1.1 per game).

-- Ohtani gets the start for the Angels, his 10th of the season.
-He is 6-3 with a 3.24 ERA and 117 strikeouts through 89 2/3 innings pitched.
+- Barria gets the start for the Angels, his fifth of the season.
+He is 2-2 with a 2.33 ERA and 40 strikeouts in 46 1/3 innings pitched.

-- The righty last appeared on Thursday against the Los Angeles Dodgers, when he went seven innings, allowing one earned run while giving up five hits.
+- In his most recent time out -- in relief on Sunday, June 18 -- the right-hander threw three scoreless innings against the Kansas City Royals while surrendering two hits.

+- The 26-year-old has amassed a 2.33 ERA and 7.8 strikeouts per nine innings in 16 games this season, while allowing a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.